• Skip to primary navigation

 Small batch brownies on parchment paper.

-STEP 6: Remove the brownies from the oven and let them cool for 30-60 minutes in the pan.
+Step 6: Remove the brownies from the oven and let them cool for 5-10 minutes in the pan before transferring to a wire rack to cool completely..
 Slice, add a pinch of flaky salt or a dusting of powdered sugar on top, and enjoy!

 Expert Baking Tips

-• Mix the eggs and sugar well.
-Vigorously beating the eggs and sugar creates a shiny, crinkled top and causes the sugar to dissolve in the water within the eggs.
+1. Mix the eggs and sugar well.
+Vigorously beating the eggs and sugar together creates a shiny, crinkled top because the sugar dissolves into the eggs.
 This keeps the sugar in syrup form so that it holds and retains moisture, creating a fudgy brownie.
-The sugar has to dissolve in the eggs, NOT in the melted chocolate or oil because sugar won't dissolve in fat.

-• Don't use baking powder or baking soda.
-Leaveners like baking powder or baking soda release air bubbles that can make brownies seem cakey or dry.
+2. Don't add baking powder or baking soda.
+Leaveners like baking powder or baking soda release air bubbles that can make cakey brownies.

-• Don't overbake!
+4. Don't overbake!
 A toothpick should come out with just a few moist crumbs attached.
-If it comes out clean, the brownies might be a little dry.
+If it comes out clean, the brownies might be dry.
 If the toothpick comes out with wet batter, they aren't ready yet.
 If the toothpick has a few sticky crumbs on it, they're perfect!
-Once the brownies cool they will be deliciously fudgy.
 Start checking for doneness after 18 minutes.

-Store leftover brownies in an airtight container at room temperature for up to 5 days.
-I don't recommend refrigerating brownies since they can dry out in a low-humidity environment like the fridge.
+Store leftover small batch brownies in an airtight container at room temperature for up to 5 days.
+I don't recommend refrigerating brownies since they can dry out.
 Reheat them in the microwave for 10 seconds for a freshly baked feel.

 Slice the brownies and place sheets of parchment or wax paper between each one so they don't stick together.
 Place them in an airtight, freezer-safe container and freeze for up to 3 months.
 When you're ready to enjoy, let them thaw on the counter for 3-4 hours.